vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/2_PHILOSOPHY/2_REALISTIC_IDEALISM.md

 199

 This concept of the Anuttara is very much similar to that of the pure suddha) Brahman of the Vedāntin.
-Compare for instance the following quotation from the Tavalakāro panışad :
+Compare for instance the following quotation from the Tavalakāro panıṣad :

-"Na tatra cakşur gacchati no vāg gacchati no mano na vidmo na vijānīmo yathaitad anuśişyād anyadeva viditād atho aviditād adhi.”
+"Na tatra cakṣur gacchati no vāg gacchati no mano na vidmo na vijānīmo yathaitad anuśiṣyād anyadeva viditād atho aviditād adhi.”
 T. U., Ch.
 I, 3.

 After the admission that the Ultimate Reality is beyond the reach of thought and language, the attempt of the Abhāsavādin to speak on it is similar to that of the Vedāntin, who, as we have just pointed out, agrees to a very large measure with the former on this point.
 Both attempt to give an idea of the Ultimate in its relation to us as the Creator.
 Both admit that no definition of the Ultimate can be perfect and still both attempt to define it in words, which, according to them, express the reality in the best possible way.